Need Help? Give us a call.

 Here are some of the most common expenses in both categories:

-Next, you’ll also need to determine which of your ongoing expenses are fixed costs, and which are variable.
+Next, you’ll also need to determine which of your ongoing expenses are fixed costs, and which are variable costs.
 Fixed expenses you can plan for exactly, but for variable expenses, your costs will change each time.

 Here are some common expenses in each category: